-I can help you gain emotional relief and gain strength in yourself much more quickly via the Narcissistic Abuse Recovery Program which gives you 10 step-by-step profound lessons to recovering from Narcissistic Abuse, which you can listen to at any time of the day, or my Quanta Freedom Healing sessions, which are 1 hour one-on-one sessions with myself.
+I can help you gain emotional relief and gain strength in yourself much more quickly via the Narcissistic Abuse Recovery Program which gives you 10 step-by-step profound lessons to recovering from Narcissistic Abuse, which you can listen to at any time of the day.

-During these sessions we uncover your unhealed and unresolved parts which are causing you to play out and stay attached to the pain.
+During the NARP Module work you uncover your unhealed and unresolved parts which are causing you to play out and stay attached to the pain.

 These parts are shifted and released emotionally.
 By transforming these unhealed parts you can move more easily out of the struggle and the addiction, and reclaim your True Self and power.

 This helps to break off the illusions that are holding you susceptible to the narcissist, and causing you to fall for his or her tricks.
 This also disconnects the psychic binds and addictions so that you no longer feel helplessly hooked to the Narcissist.
 These healings clean up your ‘blindspots’ that the narcissist is preying on.

 Then you will not feel the ‘pulls’ and urges to go back nearly as much, and you will have the confidence and inner strength to move forward and create your new life.